How AI robots hunt new drugs for crippling nerve disease

 "Using artificial intelligence is going to really accelerate the way we produce much better targeted molecules.
 It could have a dramatic impact on productivity, which in turn could have a major impact on the valuation of pharmaceutical stocks," he said.

 Drugmakers and start-ups are not the only ones chasing that value.
-Technology giants including Microsoft, IBM and Google's parent Alphabet are also setting up life sciences units to explore drug R and D.
+Technology giants including Microsoft, IBM and Google's parent Alphabet are also setting up life sciences units to explore drug R&D.

 For Benevolent's Hunter, today's attempts to find new drugs for ALS and other difficult diseases marks an important test-bed for the future of AI, which is already being deployed in other high-tech areas such as autonomous cars.